ZaklamTam/InfinitiveQuestions/README.md

 # InfinitiveQuestions
 This is a simple bash program that guesses the animal (or, actually a general object, depends on how you define an animal) you have in mind, adapted from a course project of CSC209H1.
 It does not doing any prediction, instead it learns from every failure and get the exact answer.
-The idea is somewhat like the decision tree in ML.
+The general idea is somewhat like the decision tree in ML.

 ## USAGE ##
 1. run the program with "sh better_animal database"